Foundations of Information Security

 - Part 1 is a written examination (3 hours), accounting for 67% of grade.

 - Part 2 is a term paper, accounting for 33% of grade.

 Utsatt eksamen (tidl. kontinuasjon)

-A new term paper must be provided and the examination must be re-sat.
+A new term paper must be provided.

 Tillatte hjelpemidler (gjelder kun skriftlig eksamen)

 D: No printed or hand-written support material is allowed.
 A specific basic calculator is allowed.